You are here

 NIAPP is funded by the Indonesia-Australia Partnership on Food Security in the Red Meat and Cattle Sector, comprising of government officials from Indonesia and Australia, and the business and investment community, and relevant stakeholders associated with the red meat and cattle sector.

 NIAPP has continued successfully in 2013, 2014, 2015 and 2016, with widespread media coverage and a large social media following.
 NIAPP 2016 engaged 20 students from 14 universities across 11 provinces in Indonesia.
-A reciprocal exchange visit to Indonesia for station hosts/employees to tour Indonesian industry organisations will be held in October 2016.

 It is a 10 week journey of intensive pastoral industry training, including animal welfare and handling, and experiential learning through placements at selected corporate and family run cattle stations across northern Australia.